 Children have growth retardation, bone pain and deformities (eg, leg bowing), and short stature.

-Diagnose by finding low serum phosphate levels, elevated urinary phosphate, and normal serum Ca and PTH.
+Diagnose by finding low serum phosphate levels, elevated urinary phosphate, and normal serum calcium and PTH.

-Treat with oral phosphate supplements and vitamin D (given as calcitriol).
+Treat with oral phosphate supplements and, except for HHRH, vitamin D (given as calcitriol).